 These identified allergens are related to food allergy - there are an additional 146 allergens identified in this group which link to airborne and airway allergens, which means just cooking crustaceans can be a problem for sufferers of this allergy.

-Crustacean Allergy has not been linked to any syndromes.
+Crustacean Allergy is not currently linked with any allergic syndromes.

 Crustacean allergy is linked to shellfish allergy; oysters, abalone, squid and snail all contain the main allergen - tropomyosin.